-- (xxi) The licensed area and its immediate surrounds are to be maintained and cleaned on a regular basis throughout the day. - (xxii) All outdoor furniture shall be kept strictly within the bounds of the area to be licensed and not permitted to encroach upon the adjoining footway at any time. - (xxiii) All reasonable action should be taken to ensure that the outdoor eating area does not produce any nuisance or offensive noise.
-If the operation of the outdoor eating area is found to cause undue inconvenience or disruption to pedestrian movement or to the adjoining business premises, Council may review the licence. - (xxiv) No entertainment or amplified music will be permitted in the outdoor eating area. - (xxv) Food and drink must not be prepared in the area licensed for outdoor eating. - (xxvi) The licensee is not to sell or serve, or permit to be sold or served, any alcoholic or intoxicating liquor in or from the licensed area except where Council has granted specific approval and an appropriate liquor licence is obtained from licensing authorities. - (xxvii) Outdoor eating areas and associated commercial activities shall be able to be used during all the business hours of the related premises.
+(a) The licensed area and its immediate surrounds are to be maintained and cleaned on a regular basis throughout the day.

+- (b) If required, the licensee shall mark the boundaries of the licensed area either by removable bollards, pavement markers, fencing, or planter boxes using only materials and designs approved by Council. - (c) All outdoor furniture shall be kept strictly within the bounds of the area to be licensed. - (d) All outdoor furniture shall be maintained at all times in a physically sound state and be able to sustain frequent use to prevent damage and movement to ensure public safety. - (e) The outdoor furniture shall only be used during normal trading hours and be removed and stored within the business after closing time. - (f) All reasonable action should be taken to ensure that the outdoor eating area does not produce any nuisance or offensive noise.
+If the operation of the outdoor eating area is found to cause undue inconvenience or disruption to pedestrian movement or to the adjoining business premises, Council may review the licence. - (g) No entertainment or amplified music will be permitted in the outdoor eating area: - (h) Food and drink must not be prepared in the area licensed for outdoor eating. - (i) The licensee is not to sell or serve, or permit to be sold or served, any alcoholic or intoxicating liquor in or from the licensed area except where Council has granted specific approval and an appropriate liquor licence is obtained from licensing authorities. - (j) Outdoor eating areas and associated commercial activities shall be able to be used during all the business hours of the related premises.